 Given my background in technology, software (including SaaS) and startup companies, I am well placed to help with intellectual property within the tech-related (IT) sector, in particular:

 – IP licensing, software licensing and brand licensing

 – Trade marks advice, registration and objections

 – Copyright advice – software code, literary works and photographs

 – Intellectual property protection and business structuring advice for brand protection

-If you’re situated in Brisbane, Gold Coast or Sunshine Coast, feel free to contact us by booking a consultation.
+If you’re situated in Brisbane, Gold Coast, or Sunshine Coast, feel free to contact us by booking a consultation.
 On the call, we can discuss your matter, any concerns you have and potential steps forward.
-Please also be mindful that due to workload we may not always have availability – however, we can discuss our schedules on the call.